 However, this version offers two tempting effects.
 3/3 isn't great for a five-cost unit, but at least only one mana needs to be red, making it easy to fit into multicolored themes.
 Even better, not only does it bear cascade, but Elemental also rolls a six-sided die when entering the field.
 You'll inflict damage to a targeted opponent equal to the result of the roll, averaging 3-4 damage.
 So, for five mana, Elemental grants a 3/3 warrior plus a free Lightning Bolt to your opponent and a cascade!

-Here's another cheat; Yidris doesn't actually bear cascade itself.
-However, for just four mana (stemming from red, green, blue, and black), you've got a 5/4 legendary beatstick who also possesses trample, bleeding pierce damage through blockers.
+Yidris doesn't actually bear cascade himself, but for just four mana (stemming from red, green, blue, and black), you've got a 5/4 legendary trampler, piercing damage through blockers.
 This combos great with Yidris's unique ability: when he deals combat damage to your opponent, for the rest of the turn, any spells you cast from your hand trigger cascade.

-With Yidris's high power and trample trait, landing combat damage should be easy, and you're then primed for as many cascade-boosted spells as you can afford.
+With this, landing combat damage should be easy, and you're then primed for as many cascade-boosted spells as you can afford.
 Additionally, unlike most keywords, extra instances of cascade aren't redundant, as each will trigger independently!
 Thus, even your already-overflowing units will further reverberate as they hit your field.

 Bloodbraid Elf is weaker than Yidris, lacks trample, and only bears 3/2 stats.
 However, she only needs two mana colors to play, utilizes haste to swing immediately, and actually bears the cascade ability herself.
 Four resources give you hasty, cascade-triggering combatant, and the elf and berserker subtypes offer several synergies with other cards.

-At a hefty eight mana, Maelstrom demands several resources, but remember, you're still better off legitimately projecting him (rather than using creature-field abilities seen on cards like "Norwood Priestess") because cascade only triggers with casting.
-Thus, to afford Wanderer, use green's mana ramp abilities or free-casting cards (see below) that offer cheap summons.
+At a hefty eight mana, Maelstrom demands several resources, but remember, you're still better off legitimately playing him because cascade only triggers with casting.
+Thus, to afford Wanderer, use green's mana ramp abilities or free-casting cards that offer cheap summons.

 Not only does Wanderer wield fierce 7/5 stats, but he also gives all your monsters (including himself) the haste ability.
 Even better, he cascades not once but twice, bestowing two free spells with CMC seven or less from your deck!
 That's an incredible bonus, and as a legendary creature, you can have him serve as commander in EDH format.
 As a general, Wanderer allows the hues of blue and green that I favor in EDH, and he's available for a surprisingly cheap cost.
 Unlike many competitive leaders who can run you dozens of dollars, you can buy your own Maelstrom for well under $10!